Record office - events

 This page is updated regularly so please return to check for new activities and events.
 The latest news and events are:

-Talks are held at the County Record Office on the last Friday of most months.
+Our lunchtime lecture series will recommence in September 2015.
 The talks begin at 12.30pm and last for around 45 minutes with time for questions afterwards.
 Admission is £2, which includes light refreshments.
 Advance booking is not necessary.

 - 25 September 2015 - The Duchess of Buckingham and Helmsley Castle during the Civil War by Fiona Torrens-Spence;

 - 30 October 2015 - Voices from a Trunk: the lost lives of the Quaker Eddisons 1805-1867 by Sara Woodall; and

 - 27 November 2015 - The Hill-Walker family of Maunby by John Parkinson.

 This year the Record Office is excited to be involved with The Big Draw: an annual drawing festival which sees galleries, museums and heritage sites across the country hold events for anyone who loves to draw, as well as those who think they can't!

 On Saturday 3 October we invite you to personalise your own map of Northallerton.
 You can draw, write or mark journeys, locations, or special places onto a series of historic and modern maps.
 Show how you live, work and play in the county town.

 For example, you could draw: